skyvers/Aged-care/_pages/ch4-bizlets.md

 </conditions>
 ```

-5. To show the `residentID` field in the Resident view, if the `hasID` condition is true, open `_residentInfo.xml`
+5. To show the `residentID` field in the Resident view if the `hasID` condition is true, open `_residentInfo.xml`

-6. Then, change ResidentID field as below:
+6. Then, change ResidentID field as shown below:

 ```xml
 <row>